mdsajalali/MediaCenter-Frontend/README.md

-# Media Center Frontend
+# Media Center Shop Frontend

-Welcome to the Media Center Frontend repository!
-This project embodies a dynamic and user-friendly Media Center, meticulously crafted with React.js, Tailwind CSS, and other cutting-edge technologies.
+Welcome to the Media Center Shop Frontend repository!
+This project embodies a dynamic and user-friendly Media Center Shop, meticulously crafted with React.js, Tailwind CSS, and other cutting-edge technologies.

 ## Features